At which campus can I study this program?

 Program Learning Objectives

-- Students will demonstrate the importance of ethics in the field of criminal justice through course materials and internship experiences.
+- Ethics: Students will demonstrate the importance of ethics to the field of criminal justice.

-- Students will appreciate the role that gender, race/ethnicity, and social class play in the criminal justice field and the need to be prepared to interact with individuals from diverse backgrounds.
+- Diversity and Justice: Students will recognize the roles that race, ethnicity, gender, and social class have in the criminal justice field and the need to be prepared to interact with individuals with diverse backgrounds.

-- Graduates of the Program will be prepared for either work in the field of criminal justice or placement in criminal justice or related graduate programs.
+- Preparation: Students will be prepared to either work in the criminal justice field or attend related graduate programs.

 Academic Advising